 What has been one of your favourite small company discoveries?

 Stephen: Definitely Dominos.
 Ticked all the boxes on returns on capital and exceptional management who earn every cent they get paid.
 It has been wonderful watching this company's unrelenting drive from minnow in Australia to now the largest local player and now successful on the world stage.
-The vision and investment in technology has been great to great to watch.
+The vision and investment in technology has been great to watch.
 It has been very kind to our investors.

 Victor: REA Group is one of my favourites.
 I first invested when in an earlier life an ex-BT colleague and I were managing a small Aussie broadcap equities fund.
 From out of the ashes of the early 2000's tech wreck we discovered that some of its survivors were prospering and even delivering on some of the promise that had driven much of the excesses of the tech bubble.
 I recall us going along to visit them in their modest offices in Sydney's William St in early 2003, having been cast out and ignored by the market.
 Back then they were trading at 27c and were still called realestate.com.au (later renamed REA Group).
 At the time anything with a ".com" in its name was still regarded as toxic.
-Despite the perceptions we were encouraged by their recent moves to achieving a positive cashflow and also the significant utility that their product now offered customers compared an old fashioned newspaper classified.
-We made it one of our fund's largest holdings and did very well for our investors.
+Despite the perceptions we were encouraged by their recent moves to achieving a positive cashflow and also the significant utility that their product now offered customers compared to an old fashioned newspaper classified.
+We made it one of our fund's to largest holdings and did very well for our investors.
 Roll forward eight years when I joined UBS, we again bought in at around $17 just as they were expanding their depth offer (higher priced ads).
 Again it became a significant contributor to our fund's strong returns.
 It is still one of the best business franchises in Australia.

 Who has had the biggest influence on your life/career so far?